-During 2014, the board of directors met 12 times, the audit committee met 2 times and the compensation committee met 2 times.
-In that year, each current director attended at least 75% of the meetings of the board of directors and the committees on which he served.
-In addition, one former director, Dr. Jean Frechet, who resigned from our board of directors in March 2014 prior to the completion of our initial public offering in June 2014, attended one of the two board meetings held during the time he served on our board of directors from January 2014 through March 2014.
+During 2015, the board of directors met eight times, the audit committee met five times, the compensation committee met three times and the nominating and corporate governance committee met one time.
+In that year, each director attended at least 75% of the meetings of the board of directors and the committees on which he or she served, with the exception of Dr. Peter Schultz who attended eight of the eleven board of directors and committee meetings before his resignation in December 2015, and Annalisa Jenkins who attended six of the nine board of directors and committee meetings held after her appointment in April 2015.
 As required under NASDAQ rules and regulations, our independent directors meet in regularly scheduled executive sessions at which only independent directors are present.